 Kenneth “Kenny” McCormick voiced by Matt Stone, is one of the main characters in South Park alongside Eric Cartman, Stan Marsh, Eric Cartman, and Kyle Broflovski.

 The first time he appears is in two short films named The Spirit of Christmas in the years 1992 and 1995.

-She has a high-pitched vocal and stereotypically feminine look, Smurfette appears as the only female protagonist in “The Smurfs.”
+She has a high-pitched vocal and a stereotypically feminine look, Smurfette appears as the only female protagonist in “The Smurfs.”

 It was created by the greedy Gargamel to frighten her fellow Smurfs.
 In “The Smurfette,” Smurfette introduces herself to the Smurfs by acting as a damsel-in-distress and then throwing her body at the Smurfs.
 She has a attractive eyes with a long nose.

 Space Ghost was a popular character from the ’60s Hanna-Barbera cartoons, where the villains he faced were from outer space.

 But his role as a talk-show host at night from 1994 with Cartoon Network (which would become Adult Swim) sent him into the abyss of fame.
 He interviewed guests (via the TV screen) and argued with his cohosts Moltar as well as Zorak.
-He is among one of the coolest animated characters from the 90s.
+He is among one the coolest animated characters from the 90s.

 Minnie Mouse was a character from the cartoon created in the hands of The Walt Disney Company.
 As the longtime love of Mickey Mouse, she is an anthropomorphic mouse sporting an elegant bow.

 She wears white gloves white bloomers, a polka-dotted dress, and low-heeled sneakers occasionally with ribbons.
-Minnie mouse is also among the most iconic cartoon characters from the Disney franchise.
+Minnie mouse is also among the most iconic characters from the Disney franchise.

 This character is the most well-known of the characters of “Rugrats,” but possibly due to the fact that she’s the meanest and speaks the most.